Huegoxaga/notes/os/git.md

     - `-H` The branch that contains commits for your pull request (default: current branch)
       - `gh pr create -f -B <master> -H <dev>` use this to avoid error or confusing
   - `merge` Merge a pull request
+    - A merge commit will be created with a record of two parents commits.
+      - The parent commits are consisted of the original branch's latest commit before merge and the head of the branch to be merged
     - `--delete-branch=false'` or `-d=false` retain the remote and local head branch after merge
     - `-m` or `--merge` Merge the commits with the base branch
     - `-r` or `--rebase` Rebase the commits onto the base branch